 - 6.7: Change in Activities: If, after receiving approval for a Sabbatical or FIL, there is a significant change in the activities undertaken by the faculty member (e.g., changes in project site, topic, or mentor), the faculty member must submit a revised application to the Provost within fifteen (15) days of any such change.
 Similarly, the University may require the faculty member to submit a revised application within fifteen (15) days of receipt of notice from the University if there is a significant change in the activities undertaken by the faculty member.
 The revised application will be forwarded by the Provost to the Sabbatical/FIL Committee that originally reviewed the application.
-The Sabbatical/FIL Committee shall make a recommendation to the Provost to either continue the leave based on the revised application or to terminate the leave at the end of the academic term in which the revised application is received by the Committee.
+The Sabbatical/FIL Committee shall make a recommendation to the Provost to either continue the leave based on the revised application is received by the Committee.
 The Provost shall promptly notify the faculty member of their decision. - 6.8: Report: Within sixty (60) days of the beginning of the term following completion of the leave, the faculty member shall submit to their Chair a report detailing their professional activities during the leave and addressing the criteria proposed in the application.
 The Chair shall review the report and forward it to the Dean, who shall forward it to the Provost.
-The report shall be inserted into the faculty member's personnel file.
+The report and original application shall be inserted into the faculty member's personnel file, and Faculty Success Technology Platform (FSTP) or any successor platform.
 The University shall not disseminate a copy of the report to anyone outside the University without the written permission from the faculty member, except under the legally required provisions of a public records request.
-Within one year after completion of the leave, the faculty member will also share a report of their professional activities during the leave with their colleagues in the department and/or the college. - 6.9: Disposition of Application: The Sabbatical/FIL Application form and all appended materials shall be placed in the applicant's official personnel file at the completion of the proceedings established by this article.
+Within one year after completion of the leave, the faculty member will also share a report of their professional activities during the leave with their colleagues in the department and/or the college.